kanechan25/bim5d_software/README.md

 - This tool is used in the AEC industry.
 - It's written by C# + Winform + VB.
 Net
 	<img src="https://github.com/kanechan25/5D-BIM-Software/blob/main/img/workflowSoftware.PNG">
+- Simply understanding, I have a building, I have to know quantities of everything (concrete, tiles, ceiling ...etc) Then, I calculate the cost estimate of that building.
+And software operates as below:
 - This is UI of Revit software.
 On this software, I get all element's information of building model.
 	<img src="https://github.com/kanechan25/5D-BIM-Software/blob/main/img/5D_video_TTD_tool.mp4">

 - The first, when we run the software, the initial form appears.
 Here, click [Import Files] button to add files:
 	<img src="https://github.com/kanechan25/5D-BIM-Software/blob/main/img/1.%20ImportFiles.PNG">
 - The results of TIO software that exported to Excel files are supported to format, calculate or get important information for preparing for the next steps: